Cryptonaut77/poker-ledger-backend/README.md

 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Recent Updates

+### Dealer Payment Toggle (Dec 1, 2024)
+Added ability to toggle dealer tips between paid and unpaid status:
+- New "Mark as Unpaid" button appears for paid dealer downs
+- Allows you to correct payment status if tips were marked as paid by mistake
+- Backend endpoint `/api/dealers/down/:id/unpay` handles the toggle
+- Till Balance and House Profit calculations update immediately when toggling payment status

 ### Dealer Grouping Feature (Dec 1, 2024)
 Redesigned the Dealers screen to group all dealer downs by dealer name: